ihavesuperpowers2/keras-yolo3-custom/README.md

 ## Training

+1. Use [VoTT tool](https://github.com/Microsoft/VoTT) with export to voc format, then `voc_annotation.py` to get the necessary list files (michhar's note) - https://github.com/Microsoft/VoTT.

+  * Save the images and annotations from VoTT as **Tensorflow (PascalVOC)** into the `voc` subdirectory.
-1. Generate your own annotation file and class names file.
+  * Generate your own annotation file and class names file by running `python voc_annotation.py`
-    One row for one image;
+    * One row for one image;
-    Row format: `image_file_path box1 box2 ... boxN`;
+    * Row format: `image_file_path box1 box2 ... boxN`;
-    Box format: `x_min,y_min,x_max,y_max,class_id` (no space).
+    * Box format: `x_min,y_min,x_max,y_max,class_id` (no space).
-    For VOC dataset, try `python voc_annotation.py`
+    * For VOC dataset, try `python voc_annotation.py`
-    Here is an example:
+    * Here is an example:

     ```
     path/to/img1.jpg 50,100,150,200,0 30,50,200,120,3
     path/to/img2.jpg 120,300,250,600,2
     ...
     ```

-* VoTT tool with export to voc format was used, then `voc_annotation.py` to get the necessary list files (michhar's note) - https://github.com/Microsoft/VoTT
+    * Long story short, the annotation path txt file should include the image path and groud truth boxes, plus label as shown above.

-2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
+2. Make sure you have run `python convert.py experiment/yolov3_tiny_custom.cfg model_data/yolov3-tiny.weights model_data/yolov3-tiny.h5` to create the keras-friendly model from Darknet weights.
+    * When converting, for a custom experiment, you may need to modify the config file (`<yolo something>.cfg`)
-    The file model_data/yolo_weights.h5 is used to load pretrained weights.
+    * The converted file `model_data/yolov3-tiny.h5` is used to load pretrained weights as the base model in a format `keras` understands. (a different base model may be used here)

+3. Modify the `yolo.py` file if needed to point to custom model, anchors and class names (for custom experiment).

-3. Modify train.py with paths to your model and data then start training.
+4. Modify `train.py` with paths to your model and data then start training.
     `python train.py`
-    Use your trained weights or checkpoint weights in yolo.py.
+    * Make sure you are using your trained weights or checkpoint weights as base in `yolo.py`
-    Remember to modify class path or anchor path.
+    * Remember to modify class path or anchor path in both files (`yolo.py` and `train.py`)

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`
-    2. rename it as darknet53.weights
+    2. Rename it as darknet53.weights
     3. `python convert.py -w darknet53.cfg darknet53.weights model_data/darknet53_weights.h5`
-    4. use model_data/darknet53_weights.h5 in train.py
+    4. Use `model_data/darknet53_weights.h5` path in `train.py`

 ---

 ## Some issues to know

-1. The test environment is (michhar's)
+1. The test environment is (for michhar)
-    - Python 3.6.6
+    - Python 3.6
     - Keras 2.2.2
-    - tensorflow 1.9.0
+    - tensorflow 1.8.0

 2. Default anchors can be used.
 If you use your own anchors, probably some changes are needed (using `model_data/yolo_tiny_anchors.txt`).